New NFI Exam Format

 Manufacturers Recommend It…

 Manufacturers in the Hearth Industry also recommend an NFI certified technician install their products.
-Currently, there are over twenty-nine of these NFI Advocates in the industry.
+Currently, there are over fifty of these NFI Advocates in the industry.

 NFI Certification is recommended by the Environment Protection Agency …